Why Distinguishing Similar Letters Is Essential

 - Contrast practice - training your ear and tongue to distinguish between pairs

-- Continuous feedback - getting correction from qualified teachers
+- Continuous feedback - getting correction from experienced teachers

 Here is an overview of the most commonly confused letter pairs in Arabic language: